inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/helpful-hints-and-tips.rst

 #. click :guilabel:`add`
 #.
 Name: Official QGIS Repository
 #.
 Url: http://plugins.qgis.org/plugins/plugins.xml
 #. :guilabel:`Save` it and the plugin repo list should update.
-If it doesn’t, close and open QGIS to force an update.
+If it doesnt, close and open QGIS to force an update.
 #.
 In the :guilabel:`python plugin manager` main tab now you should find InaSAFE available

 Thank you for attending this course.